RelativeProgramming/quartz-gh-pages-action/README.md

 # Quartz GitHub Pages Deployment Action
 GitHub Action for minimal configuration deployment of [Quartz](https://github.com/jackyzha0/quartz) sites to GitHub Pages.

+For a setup with multiple versions of one documentation see [Versioned Quartz GitHub Pages Deployment Action](https://github.com/RelativeProgramming/versioned-quartz-gh-pages-deploy)

+## Usage
 See `action.yml` for parameters.

 **Example Configuration:**